Icon "Christ Almighty"

 Meticulously crafted Icons of Saints!

-In 1975, from a small workshop, Creaciones Dangel established CREDAN, without forgetting the craftsmanship created by a carefully selected team of people.
+In 1975, from a small workshop, Creaciones Dangel established CREDAN, never forgetting the craftsmanship created by a carefully selected team of people.
 Since then, Credan products have been known and admired worldwide.

-The quality of the raw materials used (including 24-karat gold), refined design, and incredible elegance have made the company's clients the most influential people from around the globe.
+The quality of the raw materials used (including 24-karat gold), refined design, and incredible elegance have made the company's clients some of the most influential people around the world.

 The production process is time-consuming and meticulous to ensure an amazing appearance and quality of workmanship, with raw materials meeting the highest standards—from gold, silver, and copper to carefully selected wood.

-We would like to present to you the exceptionally beautiful iconography of saints by Credan SA.
+We are pleased to present to you the exceptionally beautiful iconography of saints by Credan SA.

 As Pantokrator Christ, He is depicted standing or seated on a throne, with an open Holy Scripture in His left hand and His right hand raised in a blessing gesture.
 The finger positioning references the Greek monogram of Christ: IC XC.
 Two fingers are joined: the thumb and the ring finger.
-This arrangement makes the index and middle fingers resemble the letters IC.
+As a result, the index and middle fingers form the letters IC.
 The crossed thumb and ring finger, combined with the little finger, form XC.
 This is not the only interpretation of the gesture; according to some theologians, the connected thumb and ring finger symbolize the duality of Christ’s nature: divine and human.
-Meanwhile, the connection of the three fingers—the little finger, ring finger, and thumb—symbolizes the Holy Trinity.
+Meanwhile, the joining of three fingers—the little finger, ring finger, and thumb—symbolizes the Holy Trinity.

 The book that Jesus holds in His left hand refers to His mission of teaching.
-It typically contains a quote from the Gospel of John: "Judge not according to appearance, but judge righteous judgment."
+It usually contains a quote from the Gospel of John: "Do not judge by appearances, but judge with righteous judgment."

-In the Orthodox tradition, the depiction of Christ as Pantokrator is most often placed on the ceiling of the central dome of the church.
+In the Orthodox tradition, the depiction of Christ as Pantokrator is most often placed on the ceiling of the central dome of a church.
 This tradition, dating back to the 11th century, has symbolic significance.
-During the reign of the Macedonian Dynasty (867-1056), when iconoclasm ended, Byzantine church art was revived.
+During the reign of the Macedonian Dynasty (867–1056), when iconoclasm ended, Byzantine church art was revived.
 Even then, Christian temples began to be built with the concept of creating a "cosmic image."
-The placement of the Pantokrator icon on the central vault was meant to show Christ, who looks down from above upon His world.
+Placing the Pantokrator icon on the central ceiling was meant to show Christ, who looks down from above upon His world.

 - Manufacturer